gparmer/ANRsim/02_changing_meta/article.md

 ## A Disturbance in the Meta

 Though a few key cards are coming (or recently dropped) concerning card draw, I'm interested here in understanding how Day Job is going to impact the meta.
-Will it redefine the next runner event economies?
+Will it redefine the Prepaid VoicePad runner event economy compositions?
 Will it fall at the way-side due to insufficient efficiency?
 Or will its card art make it tier one, independent of any other factor?

 Additionally, we recently saw the drop of influence-free draw in the form of the Earthrise Hotel.
 Many have speculated that it has a place in many decks.
-Lets see where its draw is beneficial.
+Within PVP, with Shaper draw cards, it seems unlikely to be needed.
+Lets confirm or refute this hypothesis.
 The following graphs include:

 - **DJ** when they include Day Job.
 - **EH** when they include Earthrise Hotel.